Introduction to Medical Toxicology

 What kind of professional services do physicians trained in Medical Toxicology provide?

-Physicians trained in Medical Toxicology provide professional services in a variety of clinical, industrial, educational, and public health settings including:
+Physicians trained in Medical Toxicology provide professional services in a variety settings including:

-- Outpatient clinics, offices, and job sites where they evaluate the health impact from acute and chronic exposure to toxic substances in the workplace, home and general environment
+- Outpatient clinics and occupational health settings where they evaluate the health impact from exposure to toxic substances in the home or workplace

-- National and regional poison control centers where they provide 24-hour phone consultation to health professionals, first responders, public health officials, corporate safety personnel, and the general public regarding hazard identification, decontamination, emergency management, and detailed clinical care of the poisoned patient
+- National and regional poison control centers where they provide medical direction for health professionals, personal responders and the general public

 - Clinical and forensic laboratories where they aid in the design, conduction and interpretation of diagnostic tests and forensic studies